krishnasing02/Age-Calculator/README.md

 # Age-Calculator
 This project is a simple Age Calculator built using HTML, CSS, and JavaScript, where the user enters their birthdate—including day, month, and year—and the tool instantly calculates and displays their current age.
+The script processes the input, compares it with the current date, and accurately returns the user's age in years.
+It’s a straightforward, beginner-friendly project that demonstrates date handling, basic validation, and dynamic DOM updates using JavaScript.